Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 If you think a cough is caused by a side effect of a medicine, see your doctor.
 A different medicine may be available.

-If a cough is caused by asthma, correct asthma treatment can help.
+If a cough is caused by asthma, your doctor can prescribe medicines that help.

 Smoking

-Tobacco smoke is a significant trigger for cough.
+Tobacco smoke is a big trigger for a cough.
 Avoid cigarette smoke.
-Things in the environment and workplace can also cause asthma-related coughs.

 Pollen